Super Simple Instructions for Meditation Beginners

 Someone emailed me asking for instructions in getting started with meditation, and so I wrote up the following super simple directions:

-If you are just getting started with meditation, then I would suggest keeping it very, very simple.
-Here are some tips:
+If you are just getting started with the spiritual practice of meditation, then I would suggest keeping it very, very simple.
+Here are some simple instructions and helpful tips:

 There also are more articles on this site regarding meditation: